newamericafoundation/digi_survey_assure/docs/005-installation.md

 The following example is not an endorsement of Heroku over other platforms, but rather a practical example of the above steps for a real-world platform.
 The process would be *very* similar for other PaaS providers.

 - In Heroku, create two separate apps, one for the API (buildpack = heroku/nodejs), one for the frontend (buildpack = https://github.com/mars/create-react-app-buildpack).
-- For the API, provision a "Heroku Postgres" add on.
+- For the API, provision a "Heroku Postgres" add-on.
 - For both apps, copy the contents of the respective local `.env` files to the respective Heroku app configs under "Settings > Reveal Config Vars" in Heroku.
 Make changes as necessary, keeping in mind that Heroku will automatically set `DATABASE_URL` for you once the database is provisioned, so you should not manually add it.
-Also note that you will need use `DATABASE_USE_SSL=true` to connect to Heroku Postgres.
+Also note that you will need to use `DATABASE_USE_SSL=true` to connect to Heroku Postgres.
 - For both the frontend and API, follow the instructions provided within Heroku under "Deploy > Deploy using Heroku Git" to push your code to Heroku.
 - You should now be live!